ComputeCanada/puppet-magic_castle/README.md

 ## profile::slurm::accounting

-This class installs and configure the Slurm database daemon aka slurmdbd.
+This class installs and configure the Slurm database daemon - **slurmdbd**.
 This class also installs and configures MariaDB for slurmdbd to store its tables.